-The TPM must provide the indication of the session-tracking limit being reached before the maximum count is reached.
-If there are three sessions in the 'odd' interval and the end of the 'even' interval is being reached, then the TPM must indicate the limit while there are still three available session sequence numbers in the 'even' interval.
+NOTE The TPM has to provide the indication of the session-tracking limit being reached before the maximum count is reached.
+If there are three sessions in the 'odd' interval and the end of the 'even' interval is being reached, then the TPM has to indicate the limit while there are still three available session sequence numbers in the 'even' interval.
 This allows the sessions in the 'odd' interval to be loaded and saved with an 'even' interval session sequence number and with no session in the 'odd' interval so that a new 'odd' interval identifier can be created.